- To Whom This Policy Applies

 - Process for Changing Title and Name Based on Gender Identity or Expression

 Students who enroll at New York University under their legal names may change their titles and first names to their preferred titles and first names to reflect their gender identity and/or gender expression, which may differ from the sex assigned to them at birth.
-To effect the change to a preferred title and name, students should complete an "Affidavit of Name Changes and Additions," which is available online at the Office of the Registrar's Office website.

 - Effect of Change in Student Records